lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

   );
 ```

-Now we take these data-points, sorted by their magnitudes, and compute the euclidean distance between each of them.
+Now we take these data points, sorted by their magnitudes, and compute the euclidean distance between each of them.

 ```javascript
 d0 <---distance---> d1 <---distance---> d2 <---distance---> ... dn-1
 ```

-And similarly with the magnitudes, we sort the data-points `di` by the distance to their next neighbor `di+1` but in descending order.
+And similarly with the magnitudes, we sort the data points `di` by the distance to their next neighbor `di+1` but in descending order.

-So say we have three data-points:
+So say we have three data points:

 ```javascript
 d0: